-4.2 ROPS and Seat Belt
+3.1 ROPS and Seat Belt

-The tractor must be equipped with a Roll-Over-Protective-Structure (ROPS) (tractor cab or roll-bar) and seat belt to protect the operator from falling off the tractor, especially during a roll over where the driver could be crushed and killed.
+The tractor must be equipped with a Roll-Over-Protective-Structure (ROPS), tractor cab, or roll-bar and seat belt to protect the operator from falling off the tractor, especially during a roll over where the driver could be crushed and killed.
 Only operate the tractor with the ROPS in the raised position and seat belt fastened.
 Tractor models not equipped with a ROPS and seat belt should have these life saving features installed by an authorized dealer.
 OPS-U- 0003str

-Operate this Equipment only with a Tractor equipped with an approved roll-overprotective system (ROPS).
+AWARNING Operate this Equipment only with a Tractor equipped with an approved roll-overprotective system (ROPS).
 Always wear seat belts.
 Death or serious injury could result from falling off the tractor, particularly during a turnover when the operator could be pinned under the ROPS.
 (SG-7) str

-4.3 Tractor Horsepower
+3.2 Tractor Horsepower

 The power required to operate a blade is determined by the tractor PTO horsepower.
-For most operating conditions, the 141 Series Rear Blade requires a tractor with a maximum of 140 HP for 8' & 9' for 2 wheel tractors and a maximum of 110 HP for 8' & 9' for 4 wheel drive tractors.
-The 181 Series Rear Blade requires a tractor with a maximum of 181 HP for 9' & 10' for 2 wheel drive tractors and a maximum of 140 HP for 9' & 10' for 2 wheel drive tractors and a maximum of 140 HP for 9' & 10' for 4 wheel drive tractors.
+For most operating conditions, the 160 Series rear blade requires a tractor with at least 162 HP for 8' and 136 HP for 10.'
 Operating the blade with a tractor that does not have adequate power may damage the tractor engine.
-Exceeding the recommended horsepower may cause blade damage by over powering the unit in heavy operating conditions.
+Exceeding the recommended horsepower may cause blade damage by overpowering the unit in heavy operating conditions.

-4.4 Tractor 3-Point Hitch
+3.3 Tractor 3-Point Hitch